History of the Malaysian Constitution

 Originally playing an advisory role, the function of the council was later extended to include both legislative and executive functions.
-This continued until 1948 when the Federation of Malaya was formed by two agreements, namely the State Agreement and the Federation of Malaya Agreement.
+This continued until 1948 when the Federation of Malaya was formed by two agreements, namely the State Agreement and the Federation of Malaya Agreement 1948.

 The State Agreement was of great significance to Malaysia's constitutional development.
 By virtue of this agreement, the Malay Rulers with the advice and concurrence of the traditional chiefs and elders of the states promulgated their respective State Constitutions except for Johor and Terengganu where Constitutions had already been in place since 1895 and 1911 respectively.
 The Rulers were also required to distinguish the legislative power in their respective states from the executive power, by constituting a legislative body, called the Council of State and State Executive Council whose advice he was required to obtained.

-The Federation of Malaya Agreement that served as the core for the current federal system of central government was concluded as a compromise to the much-opposed Malayan Union.
-The Federation consisted of the Federated Malay States (FMS), the Unfederated Malay States and the Straits Settlements of Penang and Melaka.
-The FMS consisted of Perak, Selangor, Pahang and Negeri Sembilan while the non-FMS were Kedah, Perlis, Kelantan, Terengganu and Johor.
+The Federation of Malaya Agreement 1948 that served as the core for the current federal system of central government was concluded as a compromise to the previously much-opposed Malayan Union established back in 1946.
+The Federation consisted of the former Federated Malay States (comprising Perak, Selangor, Pahang and Negeri Sembilan), the former Unfederated Malay States (comprising Kedah, Perlis, Kelantan, Terengganu and Johor), as well as the former Straits Settlements of Penang and Melaka.

 The federal government comprised the High Commissioner, an Executive Council and Legislative Council.
-The agreement also provided for a Conference of Rulers with its own elected chairman.
+The 1948 agreement also provided for a Conference of Rulers with its own elected chairman.
 Each of the states had its own Executive Council and Council of States to deal with all matters not specifically reserved to the Federation.
 The Federal Government was responsible for defence, the police, and the railways, labour, broadcasting, post and finance.
-This 1948 Constitution remained in force with some essential amendments, until 1957 when the Federation of Malaya gained its independence.
+This 1948 agreement remained in force with some essential amendments, until 1957 when the Federation of Malaya gained its independence.

-A constitutional conference was held in London from 18 January to 6 February 1956 when the British promised Independence and self-government to the Federation of Malaya.
+A constitutional conference was held in London from 18 January to 6 February 1956 when the British promised independence and self-government to the Federation of Malaya.
 It was attended by a delegation from the Federation of Malaya, consisting of four representatives of the Malay Rulers, the Chief Minister of the Federation (Tunku Abdul Rahman) and three other ministers, and also by the British High Commissioner in Malaya and his advisers.